A message from PPC to the Happy Couple:

 What about a printed program for our wedding?

 Couples often enjoy having a printed program, especially if the service will include congregational participation.
-Programs will be produced by the church at a modest cost, or an outside printer may be engaged.
-In either instance, the officiating pastor will be responsible for developing the final order of worship.
-A final copy of the service and the list of participants will be provided at the final pre-marriage conference so the program may be proofed for the list of participants and spelling of names.
+Programs can be produced by an outside printer however, the officiating pastor will provide the final order of worship.
+A final copy of the service and the list of participants will need to be provided to the pastor.

 May we throw rice or release balloons?